jusan00b/arch-files/README.md

 # Arch-basefiles
-#basic files that need to be configured to setup dwm  return
+#basic files that need to be configured to setup dwm
-#.xinitrc and .bash_profile files should be in home directory  return
+#.xinitrc and .bash_profile files should be in home directory
-#anonymouspro directory should be in /usr/share/fonts/  return
+#anonymouspro directory should be in /usr/share/fonts/
-# Other downloads required before setting up dwm  return
+# Other downloads required before setting up dwm
-#xorg  return
+#xorg
-#git  return
+#git
-#neovim  return
+#neovim
-#picom  return
+#picom
-#vscodium  return
+#vscodium
-#brave-bin  return
+#brave-bin